-Chief Administrative Officer — Innovation and Transformation
+Chief Administrative Officer — Oncology and Radiation Therapy

-Before joining UC San Diego Health, Mr. Jenusaitis served as the president and chief executive officer of OCTANe, an Orange County non-profit organization focused on sparking innovation, starting new medical and high-tech companies, and creating jobs.
+Before joining UC San Diego Health, he served as the president and chief executive officer of OCTANe, an Orange County non-profit organization focused on sparking innovation, starting new medical and high-tech companies, and creating jobs.
 OCTANe’s accelerator program LaunchPad helped early-stage companies raise more than $700 million in capital and created more than 3,500 jobs in the region.

 Prior to OCTANe, Mr. Jenusaitis worked for the private equity firm Warburg Pincus, first as an executive-in-residence building their portfolio of medical device companies, and later as president of ev3 Neurovascular, one of their portfolio companies. ev3 was sold in 2010 to Covidien, then subsequently to Medtronic.

-Mr. Jenusaitis spent 15 years at Boston Scientific Corp., most recently in the position of president of the $600 million Peripheral Interventions Division (formerly Medi-Tech), leading the acquisition and integration of Cryovascular Systems, Inc. and EndoTex, Inc. Before that, he held executive marketing and management positions in the Microvasive Endoscopy, International and Scimed Life Sciences divisions.
+He spent 15 years at Boston Scientific Corp., most recently in the position of president of the $600 million Peripheral Interventions Division (formerly Medi-Tech), leading the acquisition and integration of Cryovascular Systems, Inc. and EndoTex, Inc. Before that, he held executive marketing and management positions in the Microvasive Endoscopy, International and Scimed Life Sciences divisions.
 During his career, Mr. Jenusaitis also spent eight years at Baxter Healthcare in both marketing and engineering management positions.